JLWeagle/BiLevelReg/README.md

 # BiLevelReg
-3D Brain MR Registration model
+A 3D Brain MR Registration model.

 This is the official code for the paper "Bi-level Probabilistic Feature Learning for Deformable Image Registration"